Fifth Ward, Houston: Government and infrastructure

 The community is served by the Houston Police Department Northeast Patrol Division, headquartered at 8301 Ley Road.
 The Fifth Ward Storefront is located in Suite 200 at 4300 Lyons Avenue.

 The Houston Fire Department operates Station 19 Fifth Ward, a part of Fire District 19, on 1811 Gregg Street.
 The station first opened in 1925 at the corner of Gregg and New Orleans.
 The current location opened in 1979 at the opposite side of the intersection.
 In 1979 it had the highest number of fire and ambulance, beating, cutting, dead on arrival, emergency birth and other obstetric, false alarm, sickness and shooting calls of any Houston fire station.

 The Harris Health System (formerly Harris County Hospital District) designated the Ripley Health Center for the ZIP code 77020.
 The designated public hospital is Ben Taub General Hospital in the Texas Medical Center.

 The Houston Housing Authority (HHA) operates several public housing properties in the Fifth Ward.
 The include Kelly Village and Kennedy Place.
 Kennedy Place first opened as a 60 unit development in 1982.
 The HHA used $7.8 million, including some federal stimulus funds, to redevelop the housing.
 The demolition of the old Kennedy Place began on December 28, 2009.
 In January 2011 the new Kennedy Place opened, with 108 units (20 one bedroom, 58 two bedroom, 23 three bedroom, and 4 four bedroom).
 It also once had Kelly Court, which was the second-ever Houston housing project that admitted African-Americans.

 In 2002, open ditches were the predominant form of drainage of water in the Fifth Ward.

 The Fifth Ward is in Texas's 18th congressional district.
-Its representative as of 2021 is Sheila Jackson Lee.
+Its representative as of 2026 is Christian Menefee.